vovantics/backbone-modulebone/README.md

 ## Project Structure

 Code is divided into [modules](http://weblog.bocoup.com/organizing-your-backbone-js-application-with-modules/) that live under their own modules directory.
 A module has dependencies from the common libraries in the application and also has specific code for the packages execution alone; other packages should not require another packages dependencies.
+This project skeleton was generated using the yeoman `generator-bbb`.
+You can see available generators with `npm search yeoman-generator` and then install them with `npm install [name]`.

     app                      → Application sources
-     └ components            → Bower packages
+     └ bower_components      → Bower packages
      └ img                   → Images
      └ scripts               → JavaScripts
         └ modules            → Modules